Dixon, California

-Dixon is a city in northern Solano County, California, United States, located 23 mi from the state capital, Sacramento.
+Dixon is a city in northeastern Solano County, California, United States, located 23 mi from the state capital, Sacramento.
 It has a hot-summer mediterranean climate on the Köppen climate classification scale.
-Its population was 18,988 at the 2020 census.
+Its population was 18,988 at the 2020 United States census.
 Other nearby cities include Vacaville, Winters, Davis, Woodland, and Rio Vista.

 History

 The first semi-permanent European settlement to develop in the Dixon area emerged during the California Gold Rush of the mid-19th century when the community of Silveyville was founded in 1852 by Elijah Silvey as a halfway point between the Pacific coast and the rich gold fields of Sacramento along a route commonly traveled by miners.
 In 1868, Central Pacific railroad came through the area and missed Silveyville by a few miles.
 As a result, local leaders decided to physically relocate Silveyville closer to the tracks in order to enjoy the benefits of commerce and travel.
 One of the first buildings that still stands in Dixon from the 1871 move is the Dixon Methodist Church located at 209 N. Jefferson Street.

 Originally, the city was named "Dicksville" after Thomas Dickson who donated 10 acres of his land for the construction of a railroad depot following the completion of the tracks and subsequent relocation of Silveyville to the now-Dixon area.
 However, when the first rail shipment of merchandise arrived from San Francisco in 1872, it was mistakenly addressed to "Dixon"—a name that has been used since, mainly out of simplicity.
 Up to now, the urban landscape of the town can be seen to have developed mostly in between the railroad tracks and Interstate-80.

-As of 2022 the Dixon city council consists of Steve Bird, Mayor, Scott Pederson, Vice Mayor, representing District 1, Jim Ernest, representing District 2, Kevin Johnson, representing District 3, and Don Hendershot, representing District 4.
+As of 2024 the Dixon city council consists of Steve Bird, Mayor, Jim Ernest, representing District 1, Thom Bogue, representing District 2, Kevin Johnson, representing District 3, and Don Hendershot, representing District 4.

 The city operates a municipal police and fire department, and water system & wastewater treatment plant.

 Geography

 Dixon is located at 38°26′57″N 121°49′37″W (38.449108, -121.826872).

-According to the United States Census Bureau, the city has a total area of 7.2 sqmi, of which, 7.1 sqmi of it is land and 0.1 sqmi of it (1.36%) is water.
+According to the United States Census Bureau, the city has a total area of 7.2 sqmi, of which, 7.1 sqmi of it is land and 0.1 sqmi of it (1.34%) is water.